Mateus224/Visual-Explanation-in-Deep-Reinforcement-Learning/README.md

 neural network, one new architecture for off-policy algorithms was also developed in this work.
 The structure of the developed Networks surpasses the DDDQN and Attention DRQN Networks.

-Finally, a theoretical elaboration on the function and significance of bidirectional neural net- works for deep reinforcement learning was developed.
-It is known that long short-term memory (LSTM) layers transport information like speed, acceleration, trajectories, etc. of features.
+Finally, a theoretical elaboration on the function and significance of bidirectional neural networks for deep reinforcement learning was developed.
+It is known that long short-term memory
+(LSTM) layers transport information like speed, acceleration, trajectories, etc. of features.
 Nonetheless, there is no elaboration on which information bi-directional networks transport in the area of deep reinforcement learning and how this information affects learning behaviour.
 If LSTM layers evaluate the current state based on past information, how can the bi-directional network evaluate the current state based on future information if this has not yet happened?
-Fur- thermore, this hypothesis claims why off-policy algorithms could behave similarly to on-policy algorithms by bidirectional LSTM networks
+Furthermore, this hypothesis claims why off-policy algorithms could behave similarly to on-policy algorithms by bidirectional LSTM networks

 # Deep Reinfocement Learning Algorithms: